jklewis99/magical-movie-poster-processing/README.md

     * `d` destination directory for the the image files

 #### 4. Download the pre-trained models
 Models are too large to be stored on github, so each of them can be found on this [Google Drive folder](https://drive.google.com/drive/folders/10ism9rrmjRZlMwPBYz4FjyMGew32VVh4?usp=sharing).
-Save these files into the `/weights` folder.
+Save these files into the `/models` folder.

 Alternatively, these files can be downloaded with the `gdown` executable (which is installed during the `pip install -r requirements.txt` command).
 The models can be downloaded with the following commands:

 ```
-cd weights
+cd models
 gdown https://drive.google.com/uc?id=1mflm_OPy-V1wVjG_zPqdcgjG0VfYDfV6
 ```
 **Note**: This is *required* for most CNN functions in `main.py` if you do not train your own models.